Martyrs (2008 film): Development

 Writer-director Pascal Laugier, who had previously made his directorial debut with the supernatural horror film Saint Ange (2005), wrote the screenplay for Martyrs after being inspired by Eli Roth's Hostel (2005), and intended to "make a movie about pain."
 Laugier stated he was in a severely depressed state at the time of writing the film, and was nearly suicidal.
 Visually, he was partly inspired by Carl Theodore Dreyer's The Passion of Joan of Arc (1928), and based the film's final shot on a still of the dying Joan of Arc (portrayed by Renée Jeanne Falconetti), an image he pasted to the final page of the screenplay.
+He was also inspired by The Texas Chain Saw Massacre (1974).

 On pitching the project, Laugier commented that "the film was rejected by all the big French studios, by a lot of actresses, too. […] The film was really supported by Canal+, the only television channel in France that still finances some unusual projects".

 Casting

 Mylène Jampanoï, who was cast as Lucie, was drawn to the project after being profoundly affected by the screenplay.
-"When I chose this movie, my agent told me maybe it’s not a good choice as an actress," she recalled.
-"You should maybe start with a comedy!
+"When I chose this movie, my agent told me maybe it's not a good choice as an actress," she recalled. "'You should maybe start with a comedy!'
 But the script was amazing, really amazing.
 I knew this would be a film that people would either love or hate".
+Laugier said he was attracted to Jampanoï's charisma and that she was almost an "immediate choice".
+"When [Mylène] enters a room, the temperature changes, people behave differently.
+It would be impossible to be a film director and not feel that", Laugier said.
+"Moreover, her natural energy is pretty dark.
+She’s dangerous and dark, full of passionate contradictions."

+Prior to shooting, Laugier had Jampanoï watch Andrzej Żuławski's Possession (1981) and John Carpenter's Halloween (1978) to draw inspiration from the lead performances of Isabelle Adjani and Jamie Lee Curtis, respectively.

-Morjana Alaoui, who was cast as Anna, was also attracted to the project after being impressed by its screenplay: "The first time I read the script, I was just like, ‘Wow.
+Morjana Alaoui, who was cast as Anna, was also attracted to the project after being impressed by its screenplay: "The first time I read the script, I was just like, 'Wow.
 I have to be a part of this.'
-After Pascal cast me as Anna, I started rereading it and every page I was like, ‘Oh my God.
+After Pascal cast me as Anna, I started rereading it and every page I was like, 'Oh my God.
 How am I going to do this?
-I’m gonna die'".
+I'm gonna die'".
+Laugier cast Alaoui after another actress dropped out of the project, and was partly drawn to her after seeing her performance in Marock (2005).
+He decided on Alaoui for the role of Anna within "five minutes" of meeting her, as he felt she possessed a "luminous" energy that lent itself to her role as a saint-like figure in the film.

 In preparation for the shoot, Laugier spent two months undertaking rehearsals with Jampanoï and Alaoui.